-As winter draws to an end, I find myself furiously making as many soups possible.
-Not that we don’t eat soup in summer, but it just seems better suited to wintery weather.
-This Indian inspired spiced lentil and vegetable soup is especially hearty, almost like a vegetable dahl.
-The garam masala, fresh ginger and chilli gives it an Indian slant with warm, earthy notes.
+As winter draws to an end, I’m making as many soups possible.
+Not that we don’t eat soup in summer, but somehow soup feels wintery.
+This spiced lentil and vegetable soup is especially hearty, almost like a vegetable dahl.
+The garam masala, ginger and chilli lends contribute to the soup’s earthy warmth.
 Lentils are an excellent source of plant based protein and cholesterol lowering fibre.
 It’s also a smart, pocket friendly store cupboard choice.
 I’ve used red and brown lentils.
-The red lentils are softer and cook down creamier, while the brown lentils are more toothsome and add great texture.
+The red lentils are soft and creamy, while the brown lentils give it toothsomeness and texture.

 To go with my spiced Indian vegetable soup, I made halloumi filled flatbreads.
 For the flatbreads, I’ve used a combination of wholemeal and coconut flour.
-It adds adds a great nutty flavour.
 Toppings are everything, even with soups.
 This one gets roasted cherry tomatoes, baby spinach, caramelised onions and Greek yoghurt.
 It’s also happens to be Freezer Friendly, so make double and freeze one for those busy weeknights.

 Spiced lentil and vegetable soup